Urine - bloody

 Bloody urine may be due to a problem in your kidneys or other parts of the urinary tract, such as:

-If there is no structural or anatomical problem with your kidneys, urinary tract, prostate, or genitals, your doctor may check to see if you have a bleeding disorder.
+If there is no structural or anatomical problem with your kidneys, urinary tract, prostate, or genitals, your health care provider may check to see if you have a bleeding disorder.
 Causes may include:

 Blood that looks like it is in the urine may actually be coming from other sources, such as:

 You may not see blood in your urine because it is a small amount and is microscopic.
-Your health care provider may find it while checking your urine during a routine exam.
+Your provider may find it while checking your urine during a routine exam.

 Never ignore blood you see in the urine.
 Get checked by your provider, especially if you also have:

-Call your provider right away if:
+Contact your provider right away if:

-Also call if:
+Also contact your provider if: